cindyep/centroid_for_tpsFile/README.md

 or
 python3 getCentroid.py <your_file's_name>.tps

-After it's done, the results will be saved in the same folder in a file named <your_file's_name>_CENTROID.tps
+After it's done, the results will be saved in the same folder in a file named <your_file's_name>_CENTROID.txt